Blanche station: Access

 The station has a single access entitled Boulevard de Clichy, leading to the central reservation of this boulevard, facing no. 59.
 Consisting of a fixed staircase, it is adorned with a Guimard entrance, whose remaining elements are subject to a registration as historic monuments by a decree of 29 May 1978.

 Station layout

 Platforms

 Blanche is a standard configuration station.
 It has two platforms separated by the metro tracks and the vault is elliptical.
 The decoration is of the style used for most metro stations.
-The lighting canopies are white and rounded in the Gaudin style of the renouveau du métro des années 2000, and the bevelled white ceramic tiles cover the walls, the vault and the tympans.
-The advertising frames are in white ceramic and the name of the station is written in Parisine font on enameled plates.
+The lighting canopies are white and rounded in the Gaudin style of the renouveau du métro des années 2000, and the bevelled white ceramic tiles cover the walls, the vault, and the tunnel exit.
+The advertising frames are in white ceramic and the name of the station is written in Parisine font on enamelled plates.
 The seats are in orange Akiko style.

 Bus services

-The station is served by lines 30, 54, 68, 74 and the tourist line OpenTour of the RATP Bus Network and, at night, N01 and N02 of the Noctilien network.
+The station is served by lines 30, 54, 68, 74 and the tourist line Tootbus Paris of the RATP Bus Network and, at night, N01 and N02 of the Noctilien network.